vapor-community/postman-provider/README.md

 ### Updating Your Environment

-The client provides methods for updating both the initial environment variables (`updateInitialEnvironment(...)`) and the current environment variables by using a workaround, discussed later, (`updateCurrentEnvironment(...)`).
+The client provides methods for updating both the initial environment variable values (`updateInitialEnvironment(...)`) and the current environment variable values by using a workaround, discussed later, (`updateCurrentEnvironment(...)`).
 Environments can be updated using two different strategies:
  1. By replacing the environment entirely (`update*Environment(byReplacingWith:`)
  2. By merging values from a new environment into the existing environment using a merge strategy when duplicate keys are encountered (`update*Environment(byMergingWith:strategy:)`).

-Updating your environment's initial environment variables...
+You can update your environment's initial environment variable values by:

 ```swift
 let updatedEnvironment = PostmanEnvironment(